ahmadajmi/multilingualwithangular/README.md

 <h2 translate>HELLO</h2>
 ```

-Another way using the directive is to pass the translation ID as attribute value of the `translate` directive.
+Another way of using the directive is to pass the translation ID as attribute value of the `translate` directive.

 ``` html
 <h2 translate="HELLO"></h2>